dhard/DSC-011-Sp25-tAPP22/README.md

 This repo is meant to be used while completing the tAPP22 lesson in the DSC 011 Swirl course in a public repo under my github dhard with course name DSC_011_Sp25.

+The data-file `baby_clean.csv` was obtained and scrubbed from the U.S. Social Security Agency census data in April 2025.